 - 1 cup less 2 Tbsp granulated sugar

 - ½ tsp pure vanilla extract

 - ¼ c regular flour

 - 1 cup coarsely chopped walnuts (optional)

-Grease an 8 x 8 x 2 brownie pan and preheat oven to 325 degrees with the rack in the middle of the oven.
+Grease an 8 x 8 x 2 brownie pan (remember the homemade PAM?
+Use it!). and preheat oven to 325 degrees with the rack in the middle of the oven.

 Cut one stick of butter into 6-8 pieces and put in a 2 quart glass bowl with the two squares of chocolate.
 Melt in microwave 45-60 seconds, stopping every 20 seconds to stir well.
 At the end you’ll have to stir vigorously for a few minutes to dissolve the chocolate.
 If you don’t have or want to use a microwave, melt slowly in a double boiler or pan on very, very low heat so you don’t burn the chocolate.

 Crack eggs and beat with vanilla in a separate bowl.
 Then stir into the melted chocolate/butter mix.
 Stir in sugar and combine well.

 Mix salt with flour to disburse, and then dump into the liquid mix.
 Use spatula to blend.
 Stir in nuts.

 Place brownie batter into the greased pan, even the top with a table knife and bake for 35 minutes or until done.
 Cool on rack, and once they are totally cooled sift powdered sugar over the top before serving.